Last updated on April 11th, 2023 at 06:19 am

 The coverage of Butora’s Neo Fuse rubber along the top makes toe hooking a breeze, with the heel rubber equally generous.
 The high tension rand helps the heel stay snugly in the cup while hooking and minimizes dead space.

 The Neo Fuse 4mm rubber contributes to this shoe’s semi-stiff construction, which means it isn’t as sensitive as other bouldering shoes.
 While you wouldn’t want to take the Acros out on an all-day multi-pitch, they will certainly come in handy on your projects and steep climbs.

 BEST FOR SPORT CLIMBING

 This slipper-like shoe with a single velcro strap is a master at edging, thanks to Scrapa’s clever tension systems and the use of Vibram’s XS Edge sole rubber.
-Whilst this shoes inspires confidence on the smallest of edges, it performs well on most types of terrain.
+Whilst this shoe inspires confidence on the smallest of edges, it performs well on most types of terrain.